 Boba tea is so expensive where I live, and I just don't get it.
 Sago is cheap, while tapioca isn't, which is baffling since they're somewhat similar, even though they come from different plants.
 I'm a huge Boba Tea fan and I realised the best way to drink Bubble Tea whenever I want, is to make them at home.
 This includes making Boba Tea Pearls at home too.

-I'm on a Nara Smith mission these days, trying to make everything from scratch and I made Boba using Tapioca Flour.
+I'm on a Nara Smith mission these days, trying to make everything from scratch and I made Boba - not 'Bobba' - using Tapioca Flour.
 Yes, not Starch.
 And another batch using Corn Starch.

 Here's what I learnt.